 Where authorised by regulations, BNPP AM and BNPP Dealing Services may deal with affiliates of BNP Paribas Group or through an exchange where an affiliate has a membership.
 BNPP AM will ensure it reports transactions with affiliate companies upon client's request and if required under the rules regarding potential conflicts of interest.

-The employees of BNPP AM are not allowed to give or accept any gift or entertainment exceeding a certain threshold without receiving the prior approval of the Compliance department.
+The employees of BNPP AM are not allowed to give or accept any gift or invitation exceeding EUR 250 without receiving the prior approval of the local Compliance department.
 This process is strictly controlled.

 Other requirements: